 “Yep,” said Holly, looking pleased.
 “So, thanks to COMPANYNAME, Christmas—and let’s face it, the entire company—is saved.”

 “Well then, yippee ki yay.”
 He held out his arm, offering it to his wife.
 “Shall we?”

 Smiling, Holly took his arm, and they rejoined the party.

 While this version of events would be downright boring compared to the original story, it is important to remember that—ideally—your business’ security should be a boring topic.
-That’s why TAP Tech really does offer the services that we “provided” to the fictitious Nakatomi Corporation.
-Make sure that you resolve to give us a call at 203-744-9760 to find out more in 2021.
+That’s why COMPANYNAME really does offer the services that we “provided” to the fictitious Nakatomi Corporation.
+Make sure that you resolve to give us a call at PHONENUMBER to find out more in 2021.